aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

 - They have fast transfer and transaction times Because digital currencies generally exist within the same network and accomplish transfers without intermediaries, the amount of time required for transfers involving digital currencies is extremely fast.
 As payments in digital currencies are made directly between the transacting parties without the need for any intermediaries, the transactions are usually instantaneous and low-cost.
 This fares better compared to traditional payment methods that involve banks or clearinghouses.
 Digital-currency-based electronic transactions also bring in the necessary record keeping and transparency in dealings.
 - They do not require physical manufacturing and cannot be soiled Many requirements for physical currencies, such as the establishment of physical manufacturing facilities, are absent for digital currencies.
-Such currencies are also immune to physical defects or soiling that are present in physical currency.
 - They can ease implementation of monetary and fiscal policy Under the current currency regime, the Fed works through a series of intermediaries—banks and financial institutions—to circulate money into an economy.
 CBDCs can help circumvent this mechanism and enable a government agency to enable disburse payments directly to citizens.
 They also simplify the production and distribution methods by obviating the need for physical manufacturing and transportation of currency notes from one location to another.
 - They can make transaction costs cheaper